MUSICIAN

-to listen to examples of my work
+to listen to examples of my work - go to my AUDIO EXAMPLES page.

 My career as a professional recording engineer began in 1987.
 After leaving Berklee College of Music in 1984, I spent several years performing with local bands around the Boston area.
 During that time, I also built a small home studio in my basement, where I began developing my recording skills.
 By 1987, I made the decision to leave the small club and hotel touring circuit to focus fully on recording, opening my first commercial studio: Midi Plus Recording.